Robinhood Markets: 2020-2021: Increased usage and Game Stop short squeeze

-On December 16, 2020, the Securities Division of the Massachusetts Secretary of the Commonwealth filed an administrative complaint alleging violation of state securities laws by "marketing itself to Massachusetts investors without regard for the best interests of its customers and failing to maintain the infrastructures and procedures necessary to meet the demands of its rapidly growing customer base" and that Robinhood exploits novice investors with gamification.
-In March 2022, in a win for Robinhood, the Suffolk County Superior Court declared that the new fiduciary duty rule underlying parts of the case was invalid.
+Also in December 2020, the Securities Division of the Massachusetts Secretary of the Commonwealth filed an administrative complaint alleging violation of state securities laws and claimed that Robinhood exploited novice investors with gamification.
+In March 2022, the Suffolk County Superior Court declared that the new fiduciary duty rule underlying parts of the case was invalid.
 In February 2024, the company paid $7.5 million and agreed to overhaul its digital engagement practices to settle the remaining claims.

-Robinhood received a Wells notice from the U.S. Securities and Exchange Commission in May 2024 alleging that the company had violated securities laws over crypto tokens traded on its platform; Robinhood countered that cryptocurrencies are not securities and are not covered by securities laws.